Maris Racal: 2014–2022: Pinoy Big Brother and subsequent projects

 Racal had to temporarily work on TV5 under its blocktimer shows.
 She was part of the short-lived program Sunday Noontime Live!, and played a lead role in the romantic comedy series Stay-In Love.
 She later made her appearance on The Big Night of Pinoy Big Brother: Connect in March 2021, and returned to ASAP in April 2021.

+2023–present: Breakthrough with Can't Buy Me Love

+In 2023, Racal starred in the comedy thriller and Slamdance Film Festival entry Marupok AF (Where is the Lie?).
+She also appeared in the body-swapping comedy Here Comes the Groom.
+The film is an entry to the 1st Summer Metro Manila Film Festival and the sequel to the 2010 film Here Comes the Bride.
+She also led the series Simula sa Gitna opposite Khalil Ramos.

-In 2023, Racal was cast in the romantic drama series Can't Buy Me Love.
+In the same year, Racal starred in the romantic drama series Can't Buy Me Love.
 She portrayed the role of Irene Tiu, a spoiled, alcoholic and sarcastic girl who has a rivalry with her half-sister Caroline Tiu, portrayed by Belle Mariano.
 Irene eventually develops a love-hate relationship with Snoop Manansala.
 Racal gained mainstream recognition for her role.

+In 2024, Racal headlined the 49th Toronto International Film Festival entry Sunshine, directed by Antoinette Jadaone.
+A sports drama film, she did one year of gymnastics training for the titular role.
+She also appeared in the Metro Manila Film Festival entry And the Breadwinner Is..., led by Vice Ganda and directed by Jun Lana.

+In 2025, Racal starred in the Netflix romantic comedy film Sosyal Climbers with Anthony Jennings.
+She also appeared in the action drama series Incognito.
+Racal then starred in the long-running Coco Martin-led series FPJ’s Batang Quiapo.